Black Mountains, Brecon Beacons National Park

 A short distance further we broke out of the woodland.
 At this point, we turned right and started the steep climb from the river valley up onto the ridge above.
 This section is the toughest part of the Sugarloaf walk.

-The path becomes less steep as you reach the ridge and the summit of Sugarloaf comes into sight.
+The path becomes less steep upon reaching the ridge and the summit of Sugarloaf comes into sight.
 For the next 20 minutes or so you walk up grassy open moorland before the final steep and at times rocky climb to the summit.

 What You Can See From the Summit of Sugarloaf Mountain

 The view from the summit of Sugarloaf covers the Black Mountains to the north, the Cotswolds to the east, the Brecon Beacons to the west and the Bristol Channel to the south.
-On a day of heightened visibility, it is even possible to see as far as the hills as far north as Shropshire and as far south as Somerset.
+On a day of heightened visibility, it is even possible to see as far north as the hills of Shropshire and as far south as Somerset.

 You may also see a collection of cheeky mountain sheep who will definitely show you a great deal of interest, especially if you are eating your lunch!
 Take snacks, you have been warned!!!